 Photo from Wikimedia.
-Creative Commons. by Chris.urs-o
+Creative Commons. by Chris.urs-o.
+No edits made.

 And the reason that Iceland has all of this activity?
 Well, Iceland was formed from a magma pocket, otherwise known as “the Icelandic Hotspot”, which is a point on the earth where subterranean mantle is hotter and more active than the surrounding rock.
 Hotspots are independent of the position and movement of the tectonic plates, though Iceland sits at a noteworthy point regarding both features.

 The sidewalks of both the capital city, Reykjavík, and the ‘capital of the north’, Akureyri, are heated from nearby underground springs, keeping snow clear (...in theory) from obstructing pedestrian traffic.

 Harnessing geothermal energy in Iceland is not without its obstacles, however.
 Many recent proposals to invest in and construct new hydro dams in the Icelandic Highlands has been met with widespread opposition from environmental groups who fear nature is being squandered at the expense of economic process.

 Multinational corporations often plan to utilise Iceland’s green energy because it is so cheap, threatening the landscape further.

 - See Also: Iceland's Troubled Environment.

 Only a short distance from the glittering jewel that is Lake Mývatn, Námaskarð Pass, sitting at the base of Mt.
 Námafjall, might as well be a landscape from Mars.
 Whilst Námaskarð refers to the actual passage across the mountain ridge, the area is often referred to as either Hverarönd or Hverir.

 - See Also: Things That Can Kill You in Iceland.